 Finding a vehicle of interest from the Investigation task

-To quickly find a vehicle of interest, perform an intelligent search in Security Center SaaS using natural language search and intelligent search filters.
-Review the investigation details to build a timeline of events and understand what happened before or after an incident.
+To quickly find a vehicle of interest, you can perform an intelligent search in Security Center SaaS using natural language search criteria and additional intelligent search filters.
+The investigation information can then be reviewed to build a timeline of events and to understand what happened before or after an incident.

 Before you begin